 - Juice of 1 1/2 – 2 limes

 - 1 tsp salt, more to taste

 - 2 large handfuls cilantro

-- Line baking sheet with foil and pre-heat broiler.
+- Line baking sheet with foil or parchment paper and pre-heat broiler.

-- Toss everything in the blender/food processor including juices, and add lime juice, salt, and cilantro.
-Pulse until desired consistency is acheived.
+- Toss everything in the blender/food processor including the juices from the pan, and add lime juice, salt, and cilantro.
+Blend until desired consistency is acheived.

 We like our salsa extra spicy, so feel free to reduce the amount of peppers.
 You can also remove the seeds for less heat!